RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 If you prefer to build your own image, there is a [Dockerfile] present in the project.

+**Linux Tips**

+Evil Twin attacks are using `hostapd` to create fake AP which usually are in conflict with `network-manager`.
+Usually (in native mode) `airgeddon` manages all of this stuff to solve process conflicts, but when launched in a Docker container is not possible because the conflicting network-manager is on the Linux host.
+So, before launching any Evil Twin Attack, be sure of disabling/stopping `network-manager` if you have it installed on Linux host or you'll get an error like this:

+    Configuration file: /tmp/ag.hostapd.conf
+    nl80211: Could not configure driver mode
+    nl80211: deinit ifname=wlan0 disabled_11b_rates=0
+    nl80211 driver initialization failed.
+    wlan0: interface state UNINITIALIZED->DISABLED
+    wlan0: AP-DISABLED
+    hostapd_free_hapd_data: Interface wlan0 wasn't started

 **Mac OSX Tips**

-You'll need a X window system running.
-You can install [XQuartz].
-And after installing it, be sure of allowing connections from network clients in preferences as shown on next image:
+You'll need a X window system running on your Mac OSX.
+You can install [XQuartz], and after installing it, be sure of allowing connections from network clients in preferences as shown on next image:
 <p align="center">
 <img src="https://raw.githubusercontent.com/v1s1t0r1sh3r3/airgeddon/docker/imgs/wiki/x11_preferences_xquartz.png" title="XQuartz preferences">